3 Key Changes to California’s PTE Tax Election Under SB 132

 1. Election Available Through 2031

 SB 132 extends the availability of California’s PTE election for an additional five years.
-Qualified passthrough entities, including S corporations, partnerships, and certain LLCs, may now elect into the program for taxable years 2026 through 2031.
+Qualified passthrough entities, including S corporations, partnerships, and certain LLCs, may now elect into the program for taxable years 2026 through 2030.
+For a calendar-year entity, the election is available for tax years 2026, 2027, 2028, 2029, and 2030, with the final return due in spring 2031.

 The election remains contingent on the continued existence of the federal SALT deduction limitation under IRC §164(b).

-If Congress repeals the SALT limitation, California’s PTE program would also terminate in the same year.
+If Congress repeals the SALT limitation before December 1, 2031, California’s PTE program becomes inoperatiive for tax years beginning the following January 1.
+California’s PTE program would also terminate in the same year.
 However, existing unused PTE credits from prior years would still carry forward for up to five years.

 2. Late or Insufficient Prepayments No Longer Disqualify the Election

 Under prior law, a PTE had to make a prepayment by June 15 of the taxable year to be eligible for the election.
-The prepayment had to equal the greater of:
+The prepayment had to equal the greater of $1,000 or 50% of the prior year’s PTE tax liability.

 Failure to make the full payment by June 15 (even by $1.00) disqualified the entity from making the election.

 This relief does not apply for the tax year 2025.
-Entities that missed or underpaid their June 15, 2025, prepayment remain ineligible to elect in for 2025.
+Entities that missed or underpaid their June 15, 2025, prepayment remain ineligible to elect for 2025.

 3. Clarification for Fiscal Year Entities